unforced/concrete/.concrete/conversations/2024-03-11-base-concrete-implementation.md

   - Regular updates to `.concrete/tracking.md`
   - Regular git commits with meaningful messages
   - Adapting documentation based on user conversations
+- Improved our own project's .concrete files to better align with our guidelines:
+  - Updated the main system-prompt.md with proper file paths and detailed structure guidance
+  - Enhanced the main README.md with better organization, links to guides and conversations, and clearer milestone descriptions

 ## Key Discussion Points